 Graduate assistantships are limited to accepted degree candidates who are enrolled full time.
 The duties of a graduate assistant usually involve such activities as classroom instruction, preparation for and supervision of laboratory sections, direction of discussion or recitation sections, grading papers, and research.
 The student may be required to devote a maximum of 20 hours a week to such work, not more than 10 hours of which may be in classroom contact hours.
 The normal course load for a graduate assistant is nine hours per semester.

-Graduate assistants receive a stipend of $3,000 to $3,500 for the academic year, and remission of tuition and registration fees for the academic year and summer session.
+Graduate assistants receive a stipend of $1750 (half-time enrollment) to $3,500 (full-time) for the academic year, and proportional tuition waiver for the semester during their assistantship.
 Appointments to assistantships are for one year.
 Renewals must be recommended to the Dean of Graduate Studies by the department chair.
 Students must apply for assistantships by March 1 through the appropriate graduate program.
 The awarding of assistantships for the ensuing year will be announced in May.

 Graduate Student Traineeships

 Graduate student traineeships are limited to accepted M.S.W. degree candidates who are enrolled full time and who are not in the first year of the advanced standing program.
 Graduate trainees in the School of Social Work receive tuition remission for the academic year and are required to work 10 hours per week on assignments within the School of Social Work.

 Interested students enrolled in the M.S.W. program should contact the School of Social Work to inquire about application requirements and deadlines.

 A limited number of Graduate Tuition scholarships are awarded each year based on merit.
 These awards range from $375 to $1,500, based on enrollment.